OpenKneeboard/OpenKneeboard/docs/features/dcs.md

 - a clock in OpenKneeboard's footer showing the current mission time, both in local time and zulu time
 - various tabs showing files or data related to the current mission

+## Supported Files (Pages)

+OpenKneeboard aims to look for kneeboard files in the same location as DCS's built-in kneeboard, however *it is only able to display image files*; it is not able to display any kneeboard pages written in Lua; for example, these **are not supported**, and are unlikely to be supported in any future version:

+- generated charts
+- carrier landing grading
+- built-in kneeboard page that control the aircraft or its' payload

 ## Configuration

 DCS must be listed in OpenKneeboard Settings -> Games, and the 'Saved Games' path must be correct.
 If you have any trouble, check [the troubleshooting guide](../troubleshooting/dcs-tabs.md); if the steps there don't resolve your problems, check out [Getting Help](../getting-help.md).